spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/create-hybrid-node-pools.md

 sidebar_position: 30
 ---

-This section guides you on how to create a cluster profile to collectively manage your hybrid nodes.
+This section guides you on how to create a cluster profile to collectively manage your Amazon Elastic Kubernetes Service (Amazon EKS) Hybrid Nodes.
 You can then create hybrid node pools and add your edge hosts to them.

 You must then configure your networking to allow traffic to reach the pods on your hybrid nodes.